IepIweidieng/TJAPlayer3/tja.md

 Each balloon-type note with unassigned hit amount requires an *unspecified* default amount of hits.

+* In TaikoJiro, the default amount of hits is `5`.
-* In TaikoJiro & TJAPlayer2 for.PC, the default amount of hits is `5`.
+* In TJAPlayer2 for.PC, if the balloon header for the corresponding branch is specified, the default amount of hits in the branch is `0`.
+Otherwise, the default amount of hits in the branch is `5`.

 *Proposal* (IID): The [`#BALLOON`](#proposal-iid-balloon-command) command can be used in the notechart definition for the same purpose instead.